Personal Injury Attorneys in Florida

 - Your injuries are very serious.

-- Your accident made existing injuries worse.
+- Your accident worsened existing injuries.

 - Your insurance company is offering an insufficient settlement or attempting to deny your injuries were caused by the accident.

-It's important to spend some time interviewing potential personal injury attorneys to find the right one.
+Spend some time interviewing potential personal injury attorneys to find the right one.
 When doing so, ask some questions that will help you determine both your level of comfort with the attorney and how much experience they have with cases like yours.

 - Experience and track record.